The Department of Education's Teacher Education Program (TEP) - Coursework and Requirements

 Most TEP students complete the program by returning for a fifth fall after they graduate from Dartmouth.
 Tuition for this fifth fall is waived by Dartmouth except for a $600 fee, and gives students credit through the Graduate Registrarís Office for three courses.
 Some students, for a variety of reasons, choose to complete the program in four years as an undergraduate.
 We work individually with those students to ensure they develop a course plan that meets their objectives.

-We strongly recommend all certification candidates consider the minor in Human Development and Education.
+We strongly recommend all certification candidates consider the minor in Education.

 In addition to prerequisite coursework, we require certification candidates to have prior experience working with developing learners.
 There are many opportunities over the summer and on campus to work with children and adolescents.